rossmacarthur/sheldon/README.md

 ```

 The `each` value, as used in the `source` template above, specifies that the
-template should be applied to each matched filename for the plugin.
-This
+template should be applied to each matched file for the plugin.
+This defaults to
-defaults to `false`.
+`false`.

 ### Custom templates